celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 > **All share commitments included in `MsgPayForData` must consist only of subtree roots of the data square.**

-The main issue with that requirement is that it requires the users to know the relevant subtree roots before they sign, which is problematic considering that is the block is not organized perfectly, the subtree roots will include data unknown to the user at the time of signing.
+The main issue with that requirement is that users must know the relevant subtree roots before they sign, which is problematic considering that is the block is not organized perfectly, the subtree roots will include data unknown to the user at the time of signing.

 To fix this, the spec outlines the “non-interactive default rules”.
-These involve a few additional message layout rules that allow for commitments to messages to consist entirely of sub tree roots of the data root, and for those sub tree roots to be generated only from the message itself (so that the user can sign something “non-interactively”).
-NOTE: MODIFIED FROM THE SPEC
+These involve a few additional **default but optional** message layout rules that enables the user to follow the above block validity rule, while also not interacting with a block producer.
+Commitments to messages can consist entirely of sub tree roots of the data hash, and for those sub tree roots to be generated only from the message itself (so that the user can sign something “non-interactively”).
+NOTE: THE STATEMENT BELOW IS MODIFIED FROM THE SPEC

 > **Messages must begin at a location aligned with the largest power of 2 that is not larger than the message length or k.**

+Below illustrates how we can break a message up into two different subtree roots, root `A` for first four shares, and root `B` consisting of the last two shares.
+We can then create a commitment out of any number of subtree roots by creating a merkle root of those commitments.

 ![Subtree root commitment](./assets/subtree-root.png "Subtree Root based commitments")